Loksta8/HangManGame/README.md

 of separating them out into their unique definitions and implementations.
 Thank you and have fun using the program!
 Feel free to change it any way you like, or if you have any feedback I'm all ears for that too!
 Take care!

+My Instructions for compiling this program in Linux: compiler used: g++ compiler version: gcc version 6.3.0 20170516 (Raspbian 6.3.0-18+rpi1+deb9u1)

+1)Have Hangman.hpp, Hangman.cpp, and main.cpp in the same working directory
+2)Navigate to the directory that has these 3 files and use the command below to compile and create your object file for linking with the executable:

+g++ -std=c++11 Hangman.cpp main.cpp -o HangmanClass

+3)Where "HangmanClass" will be the name of the Linux executable that you are creating as your outfile.
+4)To run and play the game Run the command:

+./HangmanClass

+1)The same can be done with the individual files hangmangameClass.cpp and hangmaninmain.cpp.
+2)The commands for each respectively would be like this:

+g++ -std=c++11 hangmangameClass.cpp -o HangmanClass

+or

+g++ -std=c++11 hangmaninmain.cpp -o HangmanClass

+3)Do number 4 up above
+4)Remember if you made any changes don't forget to recompile.

+Hopefully this was helpful!